amandakoster/pokedex/README.md

 # PokeDex
 Welcome to my first ever PokeDex!
+This is a simple single page site where users can find and explore content from the Pokemon API, https://pokeapi.co/.
 I spent ~ 6 hours on this project.
 Below you will find npm commands to run the code locally, a link to the deployed site on Heroku and a link to the repo on GitHub.

-### A simple single page site where users can find and explore content from the Pokemon API, https://pokeapi.co/

 ### Delivery:
 * A way to access the code for the project: